-There will come a time when your daughter is set to marry.
+There will come a time when your daughter is set to marry and giving on of the best engagement rings.
 It’s exciting for the whole family, and for a mother, it can be extremely overwhelming.
 Your daughter, who you’ve nurtured and looked after their whole life, is about to commit and spend the rest of their life with their future husband.
 You want the day to be faultless, and you want them to have exactly what they’ve dreamt off.
 From the proposal to the big day, you’re there, willing to help and offer a hand – whether it be literal or financial.
 After all, your child’s wedding is as much of a big day for you, as it is for your daughter.

 Therefore, throwing them an unforgettable engagement party is essential.
 Traditionally, the bride-to-be’s parents are supposed to host the event, however, many couples themselves will band with the groom’s parents or the couple themselves will host.
 If you’re wanting to stick to traditions, here’s how to throw a beautiful engagement party for your daughter.